Sorry, you need to enable JavaScript to visit this website.

 Is my baby covered?

-Unfortunately, our policies do not offer any cover for any children whom are born overseas.
+Unfortunately, our policies do not offer any cover for any children who are born overseas.
 We do however cover your expenses for premature birth more than 10 weeks (or 18 weeks if you know you are having more than one baby) before the expected delivery date.
 We are unable to offer any cover for the baby even if you pay an additional premium in order to be covered.

 I’ll miss my doctor’s appointment here, am I covered for the same one overseas?

-Unfortunately we don’t cover standard pregnancy related doctor appointments, even if you become pregnant overseas.
+Unfortunately, we don’t cover standard pregnancy-related doctor appointments, even if you become pregnant overseas.

 I’m going to hit the 30 weeks mark half-way through our trip, will I be covered?